mikvikpik/mikvikpik.github.io/_posts/2019-06-28-Disney-Vacationing.md

 ![WDW](/img/wdw_mpl_graph.png)

-Looking at the months in general we can see that the **lowest percentages of kids in school are** on average<span style="color:red"> March, June, July, August, and December</span>.
+Looking at the months in general we can see that the <span style="color:red">lowest percentages of kids in school</span> are on average<span style="color:red"> March, June, July, August, and December</span>.
 So could we really go any time that's not those months?
 Hypotheically, yes.
 But let's look at more detail.

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~mikvikpik/56.embed"></iframe>